Gregg: U.S Needs To Find The Path To Fiscal Responsibility

 STEVE INSKEEP, Host:

 The next Congress will face many decisions about the federal deficit.
 The U.S. has been spending over one trillion dollars per year more than it takes in.

 Last week, the co-chairman of a presidential commission offered some tough ideas to reduce the deficit over time.
 It's hoped that 14 of the bipartisan commission's 18 members will soon agree on some approach.

 INSKEEP: The commission members include Republican Judd Gregg of New Hampshire, who is retiring from the Senate.
 Along with Democrat Kent Conrad, Senator Gregg originally proposed this panel.
 Now he's seeking to reduce the deficit gradually.

-Senator JUDD GREGG (Republican, New Hampshire): It wasn't a five year exercise.
+JUDD GREGG: It wasn't a five year exercise.
 It isn't a 10 year exercise.
 It's literally a exercise that will have to be spread over 15 to 30 years.
 And it shouldn't be done in five years, because if you did it in five years, it'd be so precipitous and harmful to the economy and two people that it would be incredibly disruptive.

 INSKEEP: President Obama, in his public statements since this proposal was laid out, seems to have touched on that very point, that he says he wants to reduce the deficit, but not do it so rapidly that it damages the economy.
 It sounds like at least that far, you agree with him.

-Sen. GREGG: Well, I agree with the president on the initial purpose of the commission, because he took my Kent's and my idea and...
+GREGG: Well, I agree with the president on the initial purpose of the commission, because he took my - Kent's and my idea and...